BrettHansen/EventPlanner/README.md

 Next, to create and seed the database call:

- if the database does not already exist:
         rake db:migrate db:seed
- or, to overwrite the existing database:
+if the database does not already exist, or
         rake db:reset db:migrate db:seed
+to overwrite the existing database.

 Then, to start the server, while in the project folder, run: